Rosh Hashana

 Rosh Hashana usually falls in September or October and is observed according to the Jewish calendar.
 It is a time for Jewish people to come together and celebrate the beginning of a new year with hope and optimism.
 Rosh Hashana takes place on September 15th this year.

-Rosh Hashana facts
+Rosh Hashana (Begins) facts

 • In synagogues it is common for 100 notes to be sounded with a Ram's horn as a call to repentance.